arshaangerami/leapresume/resume.md

 -------------------             ----------------------------

-##Professional Summary:
+## Professional Summary:
 ---
     * Spent four years parenting my kids.
 Now, eager to return to pursuing my career.
 In that time :
-       _ devoted for improving my programming knowledge,learned some coding languages and some frameworks.
+       - Devoted for improving my programming knowledge,learned some coding languages and some frameworks.
-       _ Spent 3 month intership and gained experience.
+       - Spent 3 month intership and gained experience.
-       _ Volenteered in my Kid's school PTA.
+       - Volenteered in my Kid's school PTA.

 ​